tlverse/tlverse-handbook/08-tmle3mopttx.md

 )
 ```

-Note that our node list now includes $W_1$ as treatments as well!
+Our node list now includes $W_1$ as treatments as well!
 Don't worry,
 we will still properly adjust for all baseline covariates.

 ### Variable Importance using Targeted Estimation of the value of the ITR